This blog is not FDA approved

 I eventually decided that I needed to sneak away.
 I called my mother and arranged for her to come over one day while the young woman was at work and her children at school so we could quickly gather my belongings and I could leave without having to face the pain I would have caused and to have her threaten to kill herself again.
 The night before I was to move out I somehow tipped my hand.
 I never told her, but somehow she knew something was amiss.
 Woman’s intuition, I guess.
 She knew I had something planned and grilled me until I confessed.
 Not only did she get suicidal that night, she actually attempted it.

 She told me again that she was going to jump off of the bridge.
-She tried to force her way out of our bedroom multiple times, but I was able to physical restrain her from leaving.
+She tried to force her way out of our bedroom multiple times, but I was able to physically restrain her from leaving.
 She seemingly gave up, and eventually told me she needed to use the restroom.
 I acquiesced and let her use the restroom, where, I had forgotten, all of our medication was.
 She swallowed an entire bottle of Benadryl while she was in there.

 I was dumbfounded.
 I was in shock.
 I didn’t know what to do.
 In retrospect I know what I should have done.
 I should have called 911.
 I should have had her committed.
 I should have done something, anything, to help her, but at that moment I was simply in shock.
 I couldn’t think.
 I couldn’t move.
 When she came out of the bathroom she laid down on the floor next to the bed and calmly looked into my eyes, smiled sadly, and as a single tear ran down her cheek told me that when I awoke the next morning all my troubles would be gone.
 I was completely stricken.
 Frozen.
 I held her hand and cried.
 I bawled until I fell asleep.